Help with Writing a Resume

 How long should your resume be?
 One page or two?
 In most cases, you should stick to one page.
-On the other hand, if your accomplishments are extensive, and you can fit them on two full pages then go ahead and use the extra sheet.
-If you do use the second page, make sure that the first page wows the prospective employer enough to read the second; otherwise, your work was done in vain.
-If you only use a third or less of the second page, then it is important to try to condense your material onto one sheet.
+On the other hand, if your accomplishments are extensive and you can fit them on two full pages, then go ahead and use the extra sheet.
+If you do use the second page, make sure that the first page wows the prospective employer enough to read the latter; otherwise, your work is in vain.
+If you only use a third or less of the second page, then it is essential to try to condense your material onto one sheet.
 Avoid using fillers to fill the second page, as it will be boring or irrelevant.
 Both will detract from your successes.

 Margins should be between 1" to .75".

 Font size should be 12 to 10.5, but no smaller.

 Font style should be Times New Roman, as it is professional and easily read.
 Remember, they will be reading a lot of resumes, and you want yours to be as easy on the eyes as possible.
 By keeping the copy clean and not fancy, it will be much easier to read.

 Be short and to the point: When writing your resume, you want to be as brief and thorough as possible.
 You should avoid writing in complete sentences.
 When describing your previous employment or schooling, avoid using words like the, a, and an.
 For example, instead of writing, "I was the top salesperson in July," condense it by stating, "top salesperson in July."